-- Read aloud the definition of "veteran".
-All the people in the veteran group have served in the Armed Forces.
-They are veterans if they have served during wartime or peace time.
-We have a special holiday, called Veterans Day, that we celebrate on November 11 each year to honor all the men and women who served in the Armed Services. - 2.
+- Read aloud the following definition of "veteran."
+"All the men and women who have served in the Armed Forces of the United States are US veterans.
+They have served during wartime or peacetime.
+We have a special holiday, called Veterans Day, that we celebrate on November 11 each year to honor all the men and women who served in the Armed Services." - 2.
 A veteran was once a soldier, sailor, airman, Marine or Coast Guardsman.
 Active-duty soldiers, sailors, airmen, Marines, Coast Guardsmen and Space Force Guardians serving now will become veterans.
 Explain how we, as citizens, honor all Service personnel, those serving now and after they have served.
 Ask your class if anyone in their family, or their neighbors, have served in the Armed Forces and are now veterans or are serving today. - 3.
 Have your students develop a list of what veterans have done for us in the past and what they do for us today, both in peacetime and in war.
 This list should include, among many others, jobs such as firefighters, journalists, teachers, cooks, scientists, engineers, nurses, doctors, scuba divers, laboratory researchers, police, border patrol officers, etc. - 4.
 Ask your students why it is important to recognize and remember veterans and their families and what they do to protect all Americans, our freedom and our way of life.
 Discuss the special days that our nation designates to honor them, such as Armed Forces Day, Memorial Day, National POW/MIA Recognition Day and Veterans Day.
-Ask what special things their families do to celebrate these days and have your students draw pictures of their families celebrating these veteran-focused holidays.

-5. Use these vocabulary words as a dictionary exercise or spelling test: airplane, soldier, sailor, airman, Marine, loss, family, missing, name, return, search, veteran, father, mother, remember, honor, duty, flag, memorial, service
+Ask what special things their families do to celebrate these days and have your students draw pictures of their families celebrating these veteran-focused holidays. - 5.
+Use these vocabulary words as a dictionary exercise or spelling test: airplane, soldier, sailor, airman, Marine, loss, family, missing, veteran, father, mother, remember, honor, duty, flag, memorial, service, defend, democracy.